When it came time to write your website, you knew there was only one way to do it: complete and utter immersion.

 How about this:

-“I keep fucking up my relationships.
+“I keep messing up my relationships.
 What’s wrong with me?
 I need a therapist who isn’t just gonna nod and take notes – someone who will call me out, but not cut me down.”

 -The Client Who Needs You But Doesn’t Even Know It Yet